tamohannes/urartu/README.md

 Experience the freedom to choose your launch adventure, tailored to your needs and aspirations!

-And just like that, you're all set to embark on your machine learning journey with Urartu! 🌟 If you run into any hiccups along the way or have any suggestions, don't hesitate to open an issue for assistance.
+And just like that, you're all set to embark on your machine learning journey with UrarTU! 🌟 If you run into any hiccups along the way or have any suggestions, don't hesitate to open an issue for assistance.